WebAssembly/exception-handling/document/core/syntax/modules.rst

 Types
 ~~~~~

-The |MTYPES| component of a module defines a vector of :ref:`function types <syntax-functype>`,
+The |MTYPES| component of a module defines a vector of :ref:`function types <syntax-functype>`.
-which may also be part of an :ref:`event type <syntax-eventtype>`.

-All function types and all event function types used in a module must be defined in this component.
+All function types used in a module must be defined in this component.
 They are referenced by :ref:`type indices <syntax-typeidx>`.

 .. note::